Scientific Name

 Etymology

-The specific epithet "mystax (MY-staks)" is a Latin noun meaning "mustache" and probably refers to the long twisted spines found on some specimens.
+The specific epithet "mystax (MY-staks)" means "mustache" and probably refers to the long twisted spines found on some specimens.

 How to Grow and Care for Mammillaria mystax

-Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
+Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing M. mystax indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
-If possible, place the pot on the balcony or in the garden for extra light from spring to fall.
+Place the pot on the balcony or in the garden for extra light from spring to fall if possible.

 Soil: M. mystax requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
 Use commercial cactus potting mixes or create your own potting mix.